microsoft/MLontheEdgeCodeProject/README.md

 **Build Python Module:**

 The final step in the process is getting the pi3 folder transfered to Azure Blob Storage and the Raspberry Pi
 1. A helper script for tranfering to Azure Blob Storage has been created; *Host.py*.
-Simply change the Azure Account Storage Name and Key in the Host.py script and run it in the same directory as the **pi3 folder.** This will compress the neccessary folder and make it availbale to be used by the Raspberry Pi.
+Simply change the Azure Account Storage Name and Key in the Host.py script and run it in the same directory as the **pi3 folder.** This will compress the necessary folder and make it available to be used by the Raspberry Pi.
 ```
 python Host.py
 ```